tumbleDryCode/coinbin/README.md

 	<tr>
 		<td><p><strong>- About:</strong><br>CoinBin is an abstract attempt to use the javafx
-browser and sqlite to deploy and maintain simple desktop applications. <br>This example uses the Binance API to render realtime data using html, javascript and an sqlite database.<br>Alot of the code is from a similar project that uses
+browser and sqlite to deploy and maintain simple desktop applications. <br>This example uses the Binance Java API to render realtime data using html, javascript and an sqlite database.<br>Alot of the code is from a similar project that uses
 		javafx, android and a
 LAMP stack (e-commerce demo), basically for the same deploy and maintain purposeses.<br>